-Although no matter how long you painstakingly go about de-feathering, there are always a few tough ones left over-- kind of like those grey hairs you try so hard to dye.
+Unfortunately, no matter how long you painstakingly go about de-feathering, there are always a few tough ones left over – kind of like those grey hairs you try so hard to dye.
 And, while I must say, this process does not make me nostalgic for the huge butterball turkeys with a self-popping thermometer inside, it does add a bit to your preparation time.

 Once your table is set for a feast, there's another key issue to handle in serving your feast to your Italian paesani.
-And that is, contrary to popular belief, Italians do not feast, least of which during a non-Catholic holiday, and especially, in the evening.
-So, that annual pigging out fete sort of falls a bit flat, with each Italian carefully choosing their primo (mashed potatoes & stuffing), the secondo (turkey), and the contorno (veggies), and questioning why one must eat 'family style' and not one dish at a time.
-They barely fill their plate, never mind second helpings.
+And that is, contrary to popular belief, Italians do not actually feast.
+That's especially the case given a non-Catholic holiday, and in the evening in particular.
+So, your fully expected annual pigging out fête sort of falls a bit flat; with each Italian guest carefully choosing their primo (mashed potatoes & stuffing), secondo (turkey), and contorno (veggies) while questioning why one must eat 'family style' and not one dish at a time.
+They barely fill their plates and skip second helpings.
 Stuffing is seen as an alien life form and desserts, well, whoever heard of a dessert made from a vegetable?

 So, while the rest of us heap up our plates again and again, and then start loosening our belt buckles, well, judging by our girths, we can see why Thanksgiving is a wholly American phenomenon.